UX Design - Design System - User Research - UI Design

 Visitors needed to:

-- Compare multiple parks and ticket types
+Compare parks and ticket types

-- Understand limited-time seasonal offerings
+Understand limited-time offerings

-- Plan multi-day trips
+Plan multi-day trips

-- Transition smoothly from exploration to purchase
+Transition from search to purchase

 However, the existing structure blended marketing content with utility tasks, creating cognitive overload and friction early in the decision-making process.